harshrajput4343/Resources/Python OOPS/basic_oops.md

 description: A concise-but-complete study and revision resource for Object-Oriented Programming (OOP) in Python with clear analogies, well‑commented examples, common pitfalls, best practices, and exam-focused questions.
 ---

+# What is OOP (definition)

+Object-Oriented Programming (OOP) is a way of organizing programs around objects—bundles of data (attributes) and behavior (methods)—instead of keeping data and functions separate.
+In Python, a class defines the blueprint, and an object (instance) is a concrete thing built from that blueprint.
+The core ideas are:
+- Encapsulation: keep related data and behavior together and control access.
+- Inheritance: reuse and extend existing classes.
+- Polymorphism: same interface, different implementations.
+- Abstraction: expose what’s essential, hide internal details.

+Why it’s useful (in simple terms):
+- Models the real world naturally (e.g., Car, Account, Order).
+- Reuse code safely (write once in a class, reuse across many objects).
+- Easier to maintain and change (localize changes inside classes).
+- Extensible designs (add new subclasses without touching stable code).
+- Team-friendly (clear boundaries and responsibilities per class/module).

 # Why OOP?
 Real‑world intuition

 - Think “blueprints and objects”: A class is a blueprint; an object is a house built from that blueprint.